Azure/opendigitaltwins-building/README.md

   - **Event** - A spatiotemporally indexed entity with participants, something which occurs somewhere, and that has or takes some time, for example a Lease or Rent.
   - **Role** -- A role that is held by some agent, for example a person could hold a Sales Representative role, or an organization could hold a Maintenance Responsibility role

+RealEstateCore ontology has these main set of relationships:
+- **isPartOf**, **hasPart** - A simplified set of topological relations to connect sub- and super-entities within the top-level RealEstateCore interface tree. "isPartOf" and "hasPart" are now defined to operate on entities of the same type, for example Spaces have only Spaces as parts, Assets have only Assets as parts, etc.
+- <*to be finsihed with all relationships*/

 ## Using RealEstateCore ontology

 Here is a real example of a subgraph of twins' instances based on this ontology